KITcii/smart-contract-dev-support/patterns/Design Patterns/Commitment Pattern/README.md

 # Commitment Pattern
 ## Context
-Entities must commit to individual values but must not know what values other entities have committed to until the values of all entities are to be revealed at a certain point in time.
-These requirements often apply for voting schemes, lotteries, or when using zero-knowledge proofs.
+Identities must commit to a certain value without knowing to which values other entities are committed.
+Identities can only attain the values of other entities once they are all disclosed simultaneously at a certain point in time.

 ``Applies to: [X] EOSIO    [X] Ethereum    [X] Hyperledger Fabric``

 ## Problem
-The commitments should remain binding once committed, which is why changes of the values after the commitment must be at least recognizable or prevented.
+Changes of values after commitment must be at least recognizable or prevented.
 At the same time, the data entities committed themselves to must not be visible to other entities, which conflicts with the fact that data stored on distributed ledgers are usually visible to all entities with access to the DLT system.
 The aim of the Commitment Pattern is to ensure that the values, which have been committed, are not visible to other entities and kept secret until the individual accounts reveal their values, while assuring that these values are binding for the corresponding entities.

 ## Forces
 The forces involved in the Commitment Pattern are transaction-ordering dependence, semantic soundness, and resource efficiency.
 The application of the Commitment Pattern allows to treat all commitments of values the same independent of the order in which the transactions have been submitted.
 Semantic soundness is improved as the intended execution of the smart contract (to not reveal committed values but still ensure they are binding) can be realized using the Commitment Pattern.
 This comes at the cost of resource efficiency as additional smart contract code needs to be implemented to realize the Commitment Pattern.